 Tahini dressing, also known as tahini sauce, is a popular topping across the world.
 It has a consistency similar to that of peanut butter.
 There are plenty of ways to relish the sauce; as a dip to have with raw vegetables, as a spread to go with the toast, to flavor soups, or as its name suggests, a dressing on salads.
+Just make a batch and store it in your storage container, so you can have a cup when you feel like.

 Usually, white sesame seeds are used to make Tahini Dressing.
 However, one can also use black sesame seeds in the recipe.